+91- 880-029-9652

 Gait Analysis

-An abnormal gait pattern causes a sheering force on one side of a joint while the compressive force on the other side of the joint.
-As a result, the joint itself and joints above and below are susceptible to injuries over a period of time.
-For e.g. in the ankle, an overpronated foot deformity over a period of time may cause Knee and Hip Pain.
+An abnormal gait pattern causes a sheering force on one side of a joint while the compressive force is on the other side of the joint.
+As a result, the joint itself and joints above and below are susceptible to injuries over some time.
+E.g. in the ankle, an overpronated foot deformity over some time may cause Knee and Hip Pain.

 The picture shows that an abnormal gait pattern can be due to faulty alignment of the hip, knee, or foot abnormalities.
 It can be acquired or genetic.